matushorvath/pdp11/2.11bsd/Notes.md

 - hostname and domain as input parameters
 - timezone as input parameter
 - root password as input parameter, or generated and exposed
+- build data.tar inside the docker, build a different one for every stage; or
+- read the data.tar tape just once, keep the files somewhere convenient, delete them once used

 Networking
 ==========